Spirals-Team/librepair-experiments/README.md

 ## Builds information extracted from the Travis CI API

-The use of Travis CI API allowed to collect useful information about the collected failing builds, such as their states, the trigger events and their duration.
+The use of Travis CI API allowed to gather useful information about the collected failing builds, such as their states, the trigger events and their duration.

 ### States of the collected failing builds